If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 You can use the AHP AlphaTIG 200x for both TIG and stick welding.
 Switching between these two modes of welding is very easy.

 The improved AHP model can be used for a variety of jobs.
-Depending on the job, you can select the DC or AC output mode.
+Depending on the work, you can select the DC or AC output mode.
 That offers you a decent frequency control range.

 Furthermore, this welding machine’s start and end cycles, along with its pre and post flow control, are all programmable.
 Aside from that, you can switch between 2T and 4T sequencer modes with the remote.